Davis (automobile)

-The Davis was a cyclecar manufactured in Detroit, Michigan, by the Davis Cyclecar Company in 1914.
+The Davis was an American cyclecar manufactured in Detroit, Michigan, by the Davis Cyclecar Company in 1914.
 The car used a two-cylinder Spacke air-cooled engine, and featured three-speed selective transmission and a double chain drive on a 93-inch wheelbase.
-The Davis was similar to the French Bedelia (cyclecar) in that the driver sat in the rear seat.
+The Davis was similar to the French Bédélia in that the driver sat in the rear seat.
 The tandem two-seater cost $425, but designer William Norris Davis was unable to secure the capital to undertake production.
 He moved to the West Coast and joined the Los Angeles Cyclecar Company.